brendanthepretzel/10x-chatgpt-for-startups/README.md

 This is where we create a range of synthetic personas, and the questions we need to ask them, and have them tell us what works and what doesn't work about our proposed solution concepts.
 It;s a great way to harden your idea before going out into the real world, but isn't really designed to replace actually speaking with real people.
 Check out [Syntehtic Users](https://www.syntheticusers.com/) for more.

-## How To Guide
--- how to use the prompts, how to contribute

 ## References
 Some reading material to get you started with startup design.